How Mechanical Engineers Support Compliance & Regulatory Cases

 When accidents or failures occur, consultants conduct forensic analyses to determine root causes and liability.

-• Root Cause Analysis: They investigate structural failures, material breakdowns, or machine malfunctions to determine if they resulted from design flaws, manufacturing defects, improper maintenance, or more.
+• Root Cause Analysis: They investigate structural failures, material breakdowns, or machine malfunctions to determine whether they resulted from design flaws, manufacturing defects, improper maintenance, or other causes.

 • Occupational Health and Safety: Consultants assess risks and verify if proper safety protocols were in place, aiding in cases involving personal injury or workplace accidents.